ShraddhaBhure/sbskinet/README.md

-# About sbskinet Application
+# E-Commerce Application - .NET FullStack Development Project
-Project for .Net FullStack Development.
-Architecture built with a repository pattern, Generic repository pattern using Entity framework core & SQL Server Database.
-This project was generated with C# Web API for the backend and AngularCLI for frontend, <br/>
- Further Details are   <br/>
+## Project Overview

+This project is an E-Commerce application built using the .NET FullStack Development approach.
+It utilizes the repository pattern, with a generic repository pattern implemented using Entity Framework Core and a SQL Server database.
+The backend is powered by a C# Web API, providing a range of features including pagination, sorting, and filtering based on attributes like price, product type, and color.
+The frontend is developed using Angular CLI and styled using Bootstrap CSS and JavaScript.and .NET core Web API's are tested on Postman, and Swagger

+## Features

+- **Repository Pattern**: The project architecture follows the repository pattern for effective data management.
+- **Entity Framework Core**: The database interaction is implemented using Entity Framework Core, ensuring efficient data handling.
+- **SQL Server Database**: The application uses a SQL Server database to store and manage E-Commerce data.
+- **C# Web API**: The backend is developed using C# Web API, providing endpoints for various E-Commerce functionalities.
+- **Angular CLI**: The frontend is built using Angular CLI, delivering a responsive and interactive user interface.
+- **Bootstrap**: The application's styling is done using Bootstrap CSS and JavaScript for a modern and user-friendly design.
+- **Postman**:Web API testing, GET, POST, PUT, DELETE, GET(by id).

+## Prerequisites

+Before you begin, ensure you have the following software and versions installed:
-    Angular CLI: 16.1.4 <br/>
+- Angular CLI: 16.1.4
-    Node: 18.16.1       <br/>
+- Node: 18.16.1
-    Package Manager: npm 9.6.3  <br/>
+- Package Manager: npm 9.6.3
-    OS: win32 x64  <br/>
-.NET Web API tested on Postman
+- Operating System: Windows (win32 x64)

 # Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.